Skip to main content

 }

-2. Prepare image repository: Create a repository in Tencent Container Registry (TCR); see Get access credentials and Push image.
+2. Prepare Image Repository: Create a repository in Tencent Cloud Container Registry (TCR); refer to Retrieving Access Credentials and Pushing Images.

-On Apple Silicon Macs or other ARM hosts, you must add --platform linux/amd64—otherwise the deployed function will fail to start:
+When building on Apple Silicon Mac or other ARM-based machines, must add --platform linux/amd64; otherwise, the function will fail to start after deployment due to architecture mismatch:

 docker build --platform linux/amd64 -t your-image-name .